2Nd Amendment Day 1

 Wording and Meaning

-The Second Amendment to the Constitution states: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
+The Second Amendment to the Constitution states: “A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 This was adopted in 1791 as part of the Bill of Rights.
-Advocates see the amendment as enshrining broad gun rights, while critics argue it only applied to militia service.
+Advocates see the amendment as enshrining broad gun rights, while critics argue it only applies to militia service.

 Interpretations and Debate

 There is extensive debate over the wording and original intent of the Second Amendment.
 Some Constitutional scholars claim it was meant to protect state militias, not individual gun ownership.
-But gun rights groups strongly argue that it protects the natural right of people to have guns for self defense and to resist tyranny.
+However, gun rights groups strongly argue that it protects the natural right of people to have guns for self-defense and to resist tyranny.
 This disagreement fuels the controversy over gun control laws.

 Supreme Court Cases